CanCanCommunity/cancancan/docs/controller_helpers.md

 The [Handling CanCan::AccessDenied Exception](./handling_access_denied.md) chapter digs deeper on how to handle the exception raised by `authorize!`.

-> `:unauthorized` might not be your favourite return status of you don't want to reveal to the user that the article exists.
-In such cases `:not_found` would be a better http status.
+> `:unauthorized` might not be your favourite return status if you don't want to reveal to the user that the article exists.
+In such cases, `:not_found` would be a better http status.

-# authorize_resource, load_resource, load_and_authorize_resource
+## authorize_resource, load_resource, load_and_authorize_resource

 In a RESTful controller, calling `authorize! action` for every action can be tedious.
 Here we will show you, step by step, how to improve the code above.